-Lawyers have a bad reputation.
-The public generally views them as greedy, dishonest, and unscrupulous.
-Many hold that they intentionally drag cases for years to extract their fee.
+The public generally perceives lawyers as greedy, dishonest, and unscrupulous people.
+There may be some truth to it that many lawyers intentionally drag cases for years to extract their fees.

 7 Reasons Why Lawyers Are Unhappy